Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Multiplicative properties of the Thom spectrum functor

-Proposition~\ref{prop:main} has the following immediate consequence, which proves Theorem~\ref{thm:infmain}; this is a generalization of Lewis' theorem.
+In this section, we apply the work of the previous section in the context of the generalized Thom spectrum functor.
+Theorem~\ref{prop:main} has the following immediate consequence, which proves Theorem~\ref{thm:infmain}; this is a generalization of Lewis' theorem about multiplicative structures on Thom spectra.

-\begin{corollary} Let $\cA_\i\to\cO$ be a map of $\i$-operads and let $\R$ be a stable presentable $\cO$-monoidal $\i$-category.
+\begin{corollary} Let $\bE_1 \to\cO$ be a map of $\i$-operads and let $\R$ be a stable presentable $\cO$-monoidal $\i$-category.
 The the composite functor

 is a map of presentable $\cO$-monoidal $\i$-categories.
-Moreover, if $\R=\Mod_R$ for an $\bE_n$-algebra object $R$ of $\cS$, $n>1$, then this composite is equivalent to the generalized Thom spectrum functor. \end{corollary}
+Moreover, if $\R=\Mod_R$ for an $\bE_n$-algebra object $R$ of $\spectra$, $n>1$, then this composite is equivalent to the generalized Thom spectrum functor. \end{corollary}

-As an application, we use this to provide sharpenings of Lewis' results about the multiplicative properties of the Thom isomorphism theorem.
-Recall that classically (working with topological operads), one can weaken the notion of an $\bE_\infty$ operad by requiring that the operadic structure maps need only commute in the homotopy category; this leads to the notion of an $\mathbb{H}_\infty$ operad.
-More generally, for any operad $\aV$ there is a corresponding ``operad up to homotopy'' $\bar{h}\aV$ obtained in this fashion.

-Lewis proved \cite[\S IX.7.4]{lewis-may-steinberger} that given an $\bE_n$ classifying map $f \colon X \to B\GL{\bS}$ such that $Mf$ admits an $\bE_n$ orientation over $R$ (i.e., an $\bE_n$ map $Mf \to R$), then the map inducing the Thom isomorphism is an $\bar{h} \bE_n$ map.
-In the $\bE_\infty$ setting, various authors (e.g., \cite{BasterraMandell}) have observed that this equivalence can be promoted to an equivalence of $\bE_\infty$ ring spectra.
-We now prove analogous results for the case of any $\bE_n$ $\i$-operad.
+As an application, we use this to proof $R$-module generalizations of Lewis' results about the multiplicative properties of the Thom isomorphism theorem.
+Lewis proved \cite[\S IX.7.4]{lewis-may-steinberger} that given an $\bE_n$ classifying map $f \colon X \to B\GL{\bS}$ such that $Mf$ admits an $\bE_n$ orientation over $R$ (i.e., an $\bE_n$ map $Mf \to R$), then the map inducing the Thom isomorphism is an $\bE_n$ map.
+We now provide a concise proof of the analogous results for generalized Thom spectra over $B\GL{R}$.

-Assume that $R$ is an $\bE_{n+1}$ ring spectrum and $f$ is an object of the $\i$-category $\Alg_{/ \bE_n}(\T_{/ B\GL{R}})$, i.e., an $\bE_n$ map of spaces
+Assume that $R$ is an $\bE_{n+1}$ ring spectrum and $f$ is an object of the $\i$-category $\Alg_{/ \bE_n}(\spaces_{/ B\GL{R}})$, i.e., an $\bE_n$ map of spaces

-One of the main theorems of our previous work on Thom spectra and units \cite{ABGHR} shows that an orientation of the Thom spectrum $Mf$ is specified by a map $P \to \GL{R}$ in $\Mod_{\GL{R}}$, where here $\Mod_{\GL{R}}$ is the $\i$-category of $\GL{R}$-modules in spaces.
+One of the main theorems of our previous work on Thom spectra and units \cite{ABGHR, ABGHR1, ABGHR2} shows that an orientation of the Thom spectrum $Mf$ is specified by a map $P \to \GL{R}$ in $\Mod_{\GL{R}}$, where here $P$ is the pullback of the universal principal $\GL{R}$-bundle along $f$ and $\Mod_{\GL{R}}$ is the $\i$-category of $\GL{R}$-modules in spaces.
 This suggests the following generalization of an orientation to the setting of $\bE_n$ maps.

 \begin{definition} Assume that $R$ is an $\bE_{n+1}$-ring spectrum.
 Let $P$ be an object in $\Alg_{/\bE_n}(\Mod_{\GL{R}})$.
 Then the space of $\bE_n$ orientations of $P$ is the space of $\bE_n$-algebra maps $P\to\GL{R}$ in $\Alg_{/\bE_n}(\Mod_{\GL{R}})$. \end{definition}